---

 A web of support: The role of districts in urban middle-grades reform.

-This report prepared by the Academy for Educational Development (AED) presents information and strategies for implementing reform efforts in middle-grades schools.
-In particular, it draws on the perspectives and experiences of 50 district administrators from 35 urban districts who participated in the Urban Middle-Grades Reform Network.
+Report by the Academy for Educational Development (AED), presents information and strategies for implementing reform efforts in middle-grades schools; in particular, it draws on the perspectives and experiences of 50 district administrators from 35 urban districts who participated in the Urban Middle-Grades Reform Network.

 -